Mindanao Advice

 9 Things Which Amaze Me About La Herradura

-It has been a week already since I arrived in La Herradura, the southern part of the municipality of Almuñecar in the province of Granada, Spain.
-In Spanish, La Herradura means the Horseshoe because the bay is shaped like one.
-I just love the subtropical climate and the peacefulness.
-No doubt that I miss my home, the Philippines, yet I must admit that my second home offers a lot of amazing things for me.
+It has been a week since I arrived in La Herradura, the southern part of the municipality of Almuñecar in Granada, Spain.
+La Herradura means the Horseshoe because the bay is shaped like one.
+I love the climate and the peacefulness.
+I miss my home, the Philippines, no doubt, yet I must admit that my second home offers a lot of amazing things for me.

 • Where are the Filipinos?

-I wonder why I have not seen any Filipino here 🙂 I have seen some Chinese and other Asians but where are the Filipinos?
-It’s obviously a natural instinct in us to seek together when we are abroad and it’s a little hard to adapt to the fact that I’m a rare bird!
+I wonder why I have not seen any Filipinos here. 🙂 I have seen some Chinese and other Asians, but where are the Filipinos?
+We instinctively seek each other out when we are abroad, and it’s a little hard to adapt to the fact that I’m a rare bird!

 • Fast transaction at the Town Hall

 I was a bit shocked by the town hall when I went there because I was the only client and could just walk into a big office with two officers to get my Certificado de Empadronamiento.
-It is a requirement for my family residence card.
-I tried my Spanish, but the officer couldn’t seem to understand my accent.
+It is a requirement for my family reunification residence card.
+I tried my Spanish, but the officer couldn’t understand it.
 Anyway, the process took no more than 10 minutes.

 • Drivers always give way to pedestrians

-The best thing I notice is whenever I am crossing the streets, the cars always stop for me.
-During the first days, I stop, look, and listen as I am used to.
+The best thing I notice is that whenever I am crossing the streets, the cars always stop for me.
+During the first days, I stopped, looked, and listened as I was used to.
 Here in La Herradura, I don’t have to signal with my hands for the vehicles to stop or hurry for my life for fear of being run over.

 • VIP-like City to City Buses

-We don’t have a car so we ride the bus to visit other towns and cities.
-The buses have a WIFI connection.
-The seats are very comfy and there is a toilet on board.
+We don’t have a car yet, so we ride the bus to visit other towns and cities.
+The buses have Wi-Fi connections, the seats are very comfy, and there is a toilet on board.

 • A relaxed atmosphere

-The sunny weather seems to invite locals and foreigners to chill and just enjoy life.
+The sunny weather seems to invite locals and foreigners to chill and enjoy life.
 The sound of the waves when the ocean is a little rough is better than music.
-What I like the most is seeing people sunbathing, swimming, strolling along the beach, etc. which add to the comfort and coolness of the place.
-People here still follow the old siesta tradition so the afternoon makes the town very silent and peaceful.
+What I like the most is seeing people sunbathing, swimming, strolling along the beach, etc., which adds to the comfort and coolness of the place.
+People here still follow the old siesta tradition, so the afternoon makes the town very silent and peaceful.

 • Free tapas

-Granada is a traditional part of Spain where the restaurants are serving free tapas.
-When I order something to drink, a delicious small appetizer, tapita, always comes with it.
+Granada is a traditional part of Spain where restaurants serve free tapas.
+When I order something to drink, a delicious small appetizer, tapa/tapita, always comes with it.

 • Amazing foods and drinks